 Who has already accomplished what you want to do?
 They're the people to ask.

-4. Know your strengths and weaknesses
+4. Recruit your weaknesses

 An important part of the entrepreneur mindset is knowing what you are good at and being able to capitalize on it.